 Better batten down the hatches and tighten the belts, motor carriers.
 This thing is going to get worse before it gets better.
-That was the message last month from economic experts speaking to trucking and transportation audiences.
+That was the message last month from economic experts.

-The consensus is we're currently in the beginning of a recession that will last until at least the middle of next year - a recession that will look much more like the recession of 1981-1982 than the two less severe ones we've had more recently.
+The consensus is we're currently in the beginning of a recession that will last until at least the middle of next year - a recession that will look much more like the recession of 1981-1982 than the two we've had more recently.

-As the market came crashing down in early October, Wachovia Senior Economist Mark Vitner predicted during an panel discussion on the economy at the American Trucking Associations' annual meeting that a soft freight market will be further impacted by the credit crunch, causing businesses to pull back on production and freight demand.
+During an panel discussion on the economy at the American Trucking Associations' annual meeting, as the market came crashing down in early October, Wachovia Senior Economist Mark Vitner predicted that a soft freight market will be further impacted by the credit crunch, causing businesses to pull back on production and freight demand.
 He predicted a "long, hard recession through 2008 and throughout 2009 that could be the worst in 25 years," noting he had revised earlier estimates of growth downward 2 percent.

-ATA Chief Economist Bob Costello summed up the freight situation, saying that the first half of 2008 wasn't "absolutely terrible," but he said it will get worse before it gets better.
-Fleets are in for more woe, compounding the business failures that already have seen 1,905 fleets fail in the first half of this year.
+ATA Chief Economist Bob Costello summed up the freight situation, saying that the first half of 2008 wasn't "absolutely terrible," but he said it would get worse before it got better, implying that fleets are in for more woe, compounding the business failures that already have seen 1,905 fleets fail in the first half of this year.
+"They will get worse before they get better," he said.
 "It all depends on how long it will take to get credit flowing."

 Bill Witte, director of the Center for Econometric Model Research, Truck, Rail & Intermodal Freight and Transportation Environment, said the predictions of even a couple of weeks earlier for a slow but positive GDP growth of around 1.8 percent had been downgraded to projections of a recession of 1.2 percent, with rising unemployment and the loss of 2 million jobs before the economy starts to turn around.
 In fact, said Witte, there's every indication that we will have at least four quarters of negative growth, indicating not only a recession but one that will be relatively long-lasting.
 It could rival the recession of 1981-1982, he said, deeper and longer lasting than either of the two more recent ones.

 For carriers that can weather the storm of thin freight volumes and tight credit, there are good times ahead.
 The major carriers are relatively well placed with sufficient cash (though a couple of heavily leveraged carriers recently taken private are possibly less liquid).
-But the credit problem likely will hit middle and small size carriers, and of course owner-operators.
+But the credit problem likely will hit the lesser carriers in the middle and small size, and of course owner-operators.
 Fuel pricing issues have eased somewhat, the FTR panelists said, but the available cash sources for the small operator - the banks and other credit institutions, the cash from their own resources or from family - are just not there.

-For companies with good credit that need to buy equipment, the captive programs of the OEMs will be available to finance deals, but even there, the cost of the money will reflect the tighter credit market.
+For companies with good credit, the captive programs of the OEMs will be available to finance deals, but even there, the cost of the money will reflect the tighter credit market.

-"We had easy, easy credit for such a long time," says ATA's Costello.
+"We had easy, easy credit for such a long time," says Bob Costello, chief economist at American Trucking Associations.
 "Those days are probably gone, at least in the near term."

-"We're OK for a couple of years," said Daniel Ustian, CEO of Navistar International Corp., of the truck builder's ability to provide financing for its customers.
+"We're okay for a couple of years," said Daniel Ustian, CEO of Navistar International Corp., in reference to the truck builder's ability to provide financing for its customers.
 "We put our facilities in place some time back that will take us through the next couple of years."